fortrabbit/help/docs/limits.md

 $ ssh {{ssh-user}}@deploy.{{region}}.frbit.com du -sh
 # You can also use on the App and for specific folders
 # You can run the command also when being logged in by SSH

+# When logged in to an App by SSH
+# see file sizes in the current dir:
+$ du -h -d1
 ```

 ### Review files on the web storage for clutter